Generic Name and Formulations:

 Anuria.
 Sulfonamide allergy.
 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion before starting therapy, or reduce initial dose.
-Renal impairment: monitor for worsening renal function.
-Hepatic impairment requiring titration with losartan: not recommended.
+Hepatic impairment: initial therapy not recommended.
+Severe renal impairment (CrCl<30mL/min): not established.
 Severe CHF.
 Renal artery stenosis.
 Asthma.
 SLE.
 Gout.
 Diabetes.
 Postsympathectomy.
 Acute myopia.
 Secondary angle-closure glaucoma.
+Monitor BP, electrolytes, calcium, renal function periodically.
 Pregnancy (Cat.D).
 Nursing mothers: not recommended.

 Angiotensin II receptor blocker (ARB) + thiazide diuretic.